Single-Member LLC vs. Multi-Member LLC: How to Choose in 2024

 3. Tax Advantages

 As mentioned earlier, the IRS considers single-member LLCs as disregarded entities for tax purposes.
-Simply put, single-member LLCs do not pay income tax at the business level.
+Simply put, a single-member LLC does not pay income tax at the business level.
 Rather, the LLC’s profits or losses reflect on the owner’s tax return.

 This means the business entity functions like a pass-through entity.
 If you run a single-member limited liability company, you’ll have to report the income and expenses on your income tax return.